 “No.”

 The energy dissipated when Goda turned away.
-The woman trudged back over to the other side of the room, and it was suddenly like nothing had even happened.
-Internally, though, Kanna still could not completely let go of the feeling.
-A ghost of that strange electric buzzing still rushed through her bones.
+The woman stomped back over to the other side of the room, and it was suddenly like nothing had even happened.
+Internally, Kanna could not completely let go of the aggression.
+That strange electric buzzing still rushed through her bones.

 Parama had not moved from his place against the wall.
 Kanna’s first instinct was to charge at Goda again, but when Parama grabbed at Kanna’s sleeve, she came to her senses soon enough.